NALAC Advocacy Leadership Institute

 Due to COVID-19, fellows, faculty and NALAC staff were unable to travel to Washington D.C. in 2020.
 The Advocacy Leadership Institute adapted components of its D.C. on-site training into additional virtual sessions for the remainder of the program.
 2020 fellows will join the 2021 cohort in Washington, D.C.

 Want to advocate with us in 2021?
-For announcements and new opportunities, subscribe to our E-Boletin newsletter.
+Check out the 2021 ALI guidelines and apply.

 In January 2020, 15 fellows joined us in the 10th edition of the Advocacy Leadership Institute.